 Vincent worked for three years as the Resident Sound Designer at Actors Theatre of Louisville, where he designed and composed for the regular season and for Actors Theatre’s world-renowned Humana Festival of New American Plays.
 While at Actors Theatre, his Humana credits included the world premiere of Gina Gionfriddo’s AFTER ASHLEY, Kirsten Greenidge’s SANS-CULOTTES IN THE PROMISED LAND, Jerome Hairston’s A. M. SUNDAY, Melanie Marnich’s TALLGRASS GOTHIC, Charles L. Mee’s LIMONADE TOUS LES JOURS, Adam Rapp’s FINER NOBLE GASES, and Alexandra Gersten-Vassilaros and Theresa Rebeck’s OMNIUM-GATHERUM.
-His work on The Humana Festival’s production of Russell Davis’s THE SECOND DEATH OF PRISCILLA was selected to be exhibited at the 2007 Prague Quadrennial Design Exhibition.
+His work on The Humana Festival’s production of Russell Davis’s THE SECOND DEATH OF PRISCILLA was selected to be exhibited at the Prague Quadrennial Design Exposition.

 Internationally, Vincent’s work has been heard in Romania at The National Theatre of Romania (Cluj), Italy at the Arezzo Festival (Arezzo), China at the Asian Pacific Theatre Expo (Shanghai), the Prague Quadrennial, and South Korea with the Tuida Performance Group.

-Vincent has a particular interest in new work development, and in addition to his work at the Humana Festival, he has created designs and scores for many new plays, including Matthew Lombardo’s HIGH at Theatreworks Hartford (subsequent productions at Cincinnati Playhouse in the Park, The Repertory Theatre of St. Louis, and on Broadway), Neil LaBute’s adapation of MISS JULIE, Rachel Bonds’ FIVE MILE LAKE, Michael Golamco’s BUILD, Keith Josef Adkins’ SAFE HOUSE, Tira Palmquist’s AND THEN THEY FELL, David Wiener’s EXTRAORDINARY CHAMBERS, Howard Korder’s IN A GARDEN, Sarah Treem’s FEMININE ENDING, and Lauren Gunderson’s EMILIE at South Coast Repertory Theatre, THE OLDEST STORY IN THE WORLD at Theatre Novi Most, THE AMERICAN OCCUPATION at The Juilliard School, Len Jenkins’ THE BIRDS at Yale Repertory Theatre, and THIRTY GHOSTS at Ensemble Theatre Company in Cincinnati (for which he won a CEA Award).
+Vincent has a particular interest in new work development, and in addition to his work at the Humana Festival, he has created designs and scores for many new plays, including Matthew Lombardo’s HIGH at Theatreworks Hartford (subsequent productions at Cincinnati Playhouse in the Park, The Repertory Theatre of St. Louis, and on Broadway), Neil LaBute’s adapation of MISS JULIE, Anna Ziegler’s ACTUALLY, Rachel Bonds’ FIVE MILE LAKE, Michael Golamco’s BUILD, Melody Bates’ AVALON, Keith Josef Adkins’ SAFE HOUSE, Tira Palmquist’s AND THEN THEY FELL, David Wiener’s EXTRAORDINARY CHAMBERS, Howard Korder’s IN A GARDEN, Sarah Treem’s FEMININE ENDING and Lauren Gunderson’s EMILIE at South Coast Repertory Theatre, THE OLDEST STORY IN THE WORLD at Theatre Novi Most, THE AMERICAN OCCUPATION at The Juilliard School, Len Jenkins’ THE BIRDS at Yale Repertory Theatre, and THIRTY GHOSTS at Ensemble Theatre Company in Cincinnati (for which he won a CEA Award).
 He co-designed and co-scored the premiere of Roberto Aguirre-Sacasa’s THE VELVET SKY at Woolly Mammoth Theatre Company in Washington DC.
 His music was heard in The New York Public’s production of Tarell Alvin McCraney’s THE BROTHERS SIZE.
 With The Clownzilla Theatre Troupe, he developed A HOLIDAY EXTRAVAGANZA, ILLEGAL ALIENS, CLOWN PLANET, and READY SET DEAD.
 He created the sound design and score for RAZBOIUL CLOVNILOR (WAR OF THE CLOWNS) and the musical CLOVNI EXTRATERESTRI (CLOWN ALIENS) at Teatrul National Cluj in Cluj, Romania.
 He has workshopped new plays for The New York Theatre Workshop and New York Stage & Film.
 In 2005, Vincent created the sound design and original music for the world premiere of RADIO GOLF, the last play in August Wilson’s ten-play cycle chronicling the African-American experience in the twentieth century.

 Prior to joining the faculty at UCI, he taught, lectured, led workshops, or served as a guest artist at many colleges and universities including Auburn University, Barnard College, Bellarmine College, The Juilliard School, UMass-Amherst, and Yale University.
 He is an active member of the Sound Commission of USITT and a regular contributor to freesound.org.
 He has written a number of articles for trade magazines including Stage Directions and Lighting and Sound America.